-To create a new segment, go to the "Configured sites" page.
+To create a new segment, go to the "Segments" page in the "Targeting" tab.

-Then, click on “Add a segment” to create a new segment.
+Then, click on “New segment” to create a new segment.

 We want our web personalization to be displayed for every new visitor, regardless of the page they are visiting.
 In order to do so, we will use the “New or returning visitors” in the “Visitor characteristics part.